kuoshih/Planning/README.md

 The script will save ~/map.pgm ~/map.yaml and copy them to ~/subgoal_map

 ## Compile the code
+unzip or download the code to catkin_ws (your working space for ROS code)
 $ cd catkin_ws
 $ catkin_make